BagelOrb/topic_analysis/README.md

 This document discusses several techniques which can be used for NLP for topic analysis and concludes with some considerations on the dataset and possible directions for future work.

+## Preprocessing
+Before we start analyzing the data we should clean it up.
+We remove emoji, mentions, email addresses and special characters, but not hashtags.
+Then we remove common stop words which won't add any relevant information.
+We lemmatize the words to remove all syntactic information and map the different forms of a word onto the singular present form.

+Furthermore we remove all words which aren't nouns.
+Although this is a rather crude measure, it will exclude words which describe the severity of the problem and the relation of the problem with the customer.
+Furthermore, we expect the topics to be noun phrases, so performing this step helps with getting the type of topic results we want.
+However, it should be noted that in a thorough topic analysis we should not remove these words, but use them to determine the syntactic and semantic relationships in the document to determine which words are exactly the main topic and what the severity of the problem is.

 ## Bigrams
 Bigrams could be used to create better tokens in English.
 Instead of using single words as tokens we can use canonical phrases instead such as 'email address' and 'confirmation number'.
 This method also extract canonical phrases such as 'could you please' and 'happy to help'.